Skip to content

 • psm (int): Page segmentation mode (0-13).
 Default: 3 (auto)

 • enable_table_detection (bool): Enable table detection and extraction.
-Default: False
+Default: True

 Example: